m-jahn/WeightedTreemaps/cran-comments.md

     libs   7.7Mb
 ```

 Installed package size exceeding 5 MB is mainly caused by the compiled function `voronoiDiagram.o`.
-I am not aware of a method to significantly reduce this size.
+The size of this function can not be easily reduced.

 ## Downstream dependencies